DaveBenham/VenomModules/README.md

 ## WAVE FOLDER
 ![WAVE FOLDER module image](doc/WaveFolder.PNG)
 A polyphonic configurable wave folder.

+The incoming signal is amplified and then folded at +/-5 volts a fixed number of stages.
+Increasing amplification increases the number of folds, with a limit set by the Stages count.
+The signal can be amplified once before any folding, and/or once for each folding stage.
+Any remaining voltage outside of +/-5V after the last stage is soft clipped at 6V by tanh saturation.
+The folding can be made asymmetric by applying a bias voltage to the signal prior to any amplification.

+### STAGES button
+Controls the maximum amount of folding stages, which in turn limits the maximum number of folds.
+There are five possible values
+- 2
+- 3 (default)
+- 4
+- 5
+- 6

+### OVERSAMPLE button
+Wave folding introduces many harmonics, which can lead to aliasing.
+Oversampling can be used to limit the amount of aliasing.
+- Off
+- x2
+- x4 (default)
+- x8
+- x16
+- x32

+Note that CV inputs are ***not*** oversampled, so audio rate modulation may introduce significant aliasing.

+### Polyphony
+Wave Folder is fully polyphonic.
+The number of output channels is the maximum number of polyphony channels found accross all inputs.

+Inputs that match the output polyphony behave as expected.
+Monophonic inputs are replicated to match the output polyphony count.
+Polyphonic inputs with fewer channels get constant 0V for any missing channels.

+### PRE-AMP knob and CV input
+Sets the amount of amplification applied to the input prior to any folding stages.

+The total amplification is the sum of the knob and CV values.
+The CV can be attenuated and/or inverted by the Pre-amp CV Amount knob.

+The knob ranges from 1 to 10, but the CV is not limited, so the net amplification is unconstrained.

+### STAGE AMP knob and CV input
+Sets the amount of amplification applied at each stage of folding.

+The total amplification is the sum of the knob and CV values.
+The CV can be attenuated and/or inverted by the Stage Amp CV Amount knob.

+The knob ranges from 1 to 10, but the CV is not limited, so the net amplification is unconstrained.

+Note that the Stage Amp knob is scaled exponentially, but the CV is linear.
+The exponential knob scale makes it easier to dial-in the most useful values between 1 and 2.

+### BIAS knob and CV input

+Sets the amount of bias voltage to add to the input signal prior to any amplification.
+Non-zero bias leads to assymetric folding.

+The total bias is the sum of the knob and CV values.
+The CV can be attenuated and/or inverted by the Bias CV Amount knob.

+The knob ranges from -5 to 5, but the CV is not limited, so the net bias is unconstrained.

+### IN input
+This is the input signal to be folded.

+### OUT output
+This is the final result of the wave folding.

 ### Standard Venom Context Menus
 [Venom Themes](#themes), [Custom Names](#custom-names), and [Parameter Locks and Custom Defaults](#parameter-locks-and-custom-defaults) are available via standard Venom context menus.